Jacob-PV/Wanderlust/README.md

 Handles user input with city autocomplete using OpenStreetMap Nominatim API.

 #### ItineraryDisplay
 Displays the generated itinerary in a timeline format with color-coded activity types.
+Progressively enriches each activity with Google Places data (ratings, reviews, photos, contact info).

 #### MapView
 Renders an interactive Leaflet map with numbered markers for each location.